FridayOrtiz/timebase/paper/paper.md

 in their configurations[@hansen2014vendorntp].

-[^vendor_time]: Vendors such as Apple and Microsoft provide time with their own infrastucture through domains such as time.windows.com or time.apple.com.
+[^vendor_time]: Vendors such as Apple and Microsoft provide time with their own infrastructure through domains such as time.windows.com or time.apple.com.

 # Covert Channel Implementation